 The condition is managed, not reversed or cured.
 “Treatment” refers to management with drugs and lifestyle changes such as monitoring sodium intake and restricting the amount of fluid intake.

 “Medical treatment can help, but will only be effective if the patient takes his or her medications regularly, on schedule, in the prescribed doses.”

 Live to 100?
 Prevent Heart Disease – which Includes Heart Failure!

 “As with many other problems, prevention is the key,” says Dr. Mills.
 “We know that certain lifestyle measures will help reduce the risk of heart disease:

 • Avoid or quit smoking.

 • Control blood pressure and diabetes.

-• Treat high cholesterol with statins.
+• Treat high cholesterol.

 “But the time to start prevention is long before the disease is established, and the longer the better.
 Good health habits should begin early!”